Metaform/edc-aas/introduction.md

 may conclude a single contract agreement and leave a transfer process open indefinitely while it accesses the market feed on a daily basis to obtain updates.

 > In IDS, a single contract negotiation can be conducted upfront and transfer processes remain active for an indefinite timeframe, while a data stream is accessed on a periodic
 > basis.
 This is referred to as a non-finite data transfer.
-EDC makes non-finite data transfers cheap from a resource perspective, and they should be favored whenever possible.
+IDS makes non-finite data transfers cheap from a resource perspective, and they should be favored whenever possible.

 AAS data will be modelled based on this approach.